 Persons with restricted mobility may choose an easy access tub, equipped with a door that opens outwards.
 Some models are additionally fitted with a sit-and-pivot chair which facilitates transfers.

 All handicap bathtubs are equipped with hand-held showers, but some models also have an overhead spray and a shower curtain.
 Some bathtubs are fitted with separate controls for the overhead shower head and the bathtub filler.
 This option is especially useful as water sprayed on the user’s face has to be cooler than the average temperature of the bath.
 Another option is to choose a bathtub that is fitted with an adjustable height shower nozzle.
 The nozzle is attached to a sliding track so that the user adjusts it to the most comfortable position.

-Grab handles or rails allow safer use of the handicap bathtub.
-Slip resistant flooring is another feature that increases the safety of handicap bathtubs.
+Grab handles or rails allow safer use of the handicap-accessible bathtub.
+Slip-resistant flooring is another feature that increases the safety of handicap-accessible bathtubs.
 Modern bathtubs come with textured floors that are sometimes insufficient for secure footing.
 Non-slip features are easy to incorporate and may last for years.
 Finally, bathtubs equipped with water jets are great for massage.
 They stimulate blood circulation and soothe stiffness in the muscles.